great-expectations/great_expectations/docs/guides/connecting_to_your_data/cloud/gcs/pandas.md

 ### 3. Configure your Datasource

-Before showing any configurations, we believe it is important to discuss the following:

-#### Differences between DataConnectors

 Great Expectations provides two types of `DataConnectors` classes for connecting to GCS: `InferredAssetGCSDataConnector` and `ConfiguredAssetGCSDataConnector`

   - An `InferredAssetGCSDataConnector` utilizes regular expressions to infer `data_asset_names` by evaluating filename patterns that exist in your bucket.
 This `DataConnector`, along with a `RuntimeDataConnector`, is provided as a default when utilizing our Jupyter Notebooks.